-The Dr. Charles P. Conroy Speakers Series is focused on bringing members of our community together for lectures and discussion on a wide range of topics related to the various programs and services we provide at Perkins.
-We invite you to attend this informative session.
-An application for Social Work CEUs has been submitted for this presentation.
-Please be sure to register as space is limited.
+The Dr. Charles P. Conroy Speakers Series brings together members of our community for lectures/discussion on a wide range of topics related to the programs and services provided at Perkins.
+We rely on the continued generosity of donations to insure the continuation of these free events.
+Please visit perkinsprograms.org/donate to learn more.